Oxygen therapy - infants

 WHAT ARE THE RISKS OF OXYGEN DELIVERY SYSTEMS?

 Infants receiving oxygen may get cold if the temperature of the oxygen is not warm enough.
+Because of this, it is often heated and humidified.

 Some nasal cannulas use dry oxygen.
 At higher flow rates, this can irritate the inner nose, causing cracked skin, bleeding, or mucus plugs in the nose.
 This can increase the risk for infection.